Elshenbaby1/Chatbot-client/README.md

 🧪 Testing Multi-Client Chat

 Start the server in one terminal
 Open 2–3 new terminals
 Run the client in each with different names
 Type messages in any client — all others receive them in real time

-🐛 Troubleshooting
-Issue	Solution
-go: command not found	Install Go and ensure it’s added to your PATH Dialing error	Make sure the server is running before launching clients Address already in use	Stop any other process using port 1234 or change the port in both files 📝 License

-This project is open-source under the MIT License.
-Feel free to use, modify, and distribute it as you wish.

-🤝 Contributing

-Contributions, feature requests, and issues are welcome!

-Fork the repo

-Create your feature branch (git checkout -b feature/AmazingFeature)

-Commit your changes

-Push to the branch

-Open a Pull Request 🎉